 How to Pull an All-Nighter

-You don’t need to stay up all night figuring out how to move back home after that final though.
+Luckily, you’ll never have to lose sleep over moving to school!
 With Collegeboxes, we’ll do the moving for you.
-As the No. 1 Student Storage and Shipping Provider, powered by U-Haul, we’ve become the college moving experts.
+As the top Student Storage and Shipping Provider, we have become the college moving experts.
 We offer Storage and Shipping, Ship to School, and Direct Shipping services to over 350 schools.
-There’s no test to pass, simply pack up and sign up today.
+You don’t need to pass a test for this one, simply pack up and sign up today!